marchoeppner/nf-template/docs/developer.md

 6. Build all the necessary modules in `modules/`, using `modules/fastp/main.nf` as a template
    - Use a subfolder for each software package and folders therein for sub-functions of a given tool (e.g. samtools)
-   - Each module should include a `container` statement to specify which software container is to be used
+   - Each module should include a `conda/container` statement to specify which software package is to be used
    - Each module should collect information on the software version(s) of the tools used - see existing modules for examples.

 ## How to test

 It is very much recommended to implement a simple test suite for your pipeline.

 A default test profile is already included with this code base - you simply have to update the inputs.
 These inputs should consist of a highly reduced data set that can be processes in a very short amount of time.
 An example would be short read data from a small section of the genome only (which you could, for example, extract from a BAM file using coordinates).
 You get the idea.
 We try to keep test data in a [shared repository](https://github.com/marchoeppner/nf-testdata) - you might find something you can use in there, or you could add your own data set.
 Remember, git has a hard-limit of 50MB for individual files.

 To run the test, the syntax would be: